Neural-Systems-at-UIO/BRAINSPACE/README.md

 The `SupplementaryTables` folder contains supplementary tables for the BRAINSPACE article.

 The `Scripts` folder contains R scripts relating to analysis of Nutil output and QCAlign output.
+See the [Wiki](https://github.com/Neural-Systems-at-UIO/BRAINSPACE/wiki) for more details of the purpose, input and output of these scripts.

 * `CompileNutilOutput_IntermediateRegions.R`.
 Purpose